raphw/byte-buddy/README.md

 exposed ASM API, you **must** use the second version of Byte Buddy **and repackage it** into your own name space as suggested.
 This is in particularly true when you plan to redistribute your code for the use by others.
 Future versions of Byte Buddy will update their ASM dependency to newer version what will then lead to version clashes between different ASM versions that were repackaged by Byte Buddy, if you have not follow this recommendation!
-In contrast, the Byte Buddy API itself will only apply version compatible changes.

 There exist several tools that allow for an easy automatization of the repacking of dependencies during your build processes.
 You can for example use the